 Activity 1: Garden Color Classification

-- Provide each student with a paper or reclosable bag.
-Ask them to go into the garden (or a park or schoolyard) and collect, observe, or take a photograph of at least 5-10 items that are different colors.
+- Provide each student with a paper or resealable plastic bag.
+Ask them to go into the garden (or a park or schoolyard) and collect, observe, or take photographs of at least 5-10 items that are different colors.

-- Discuss the difference between primary, secondary, and tertiary colors and how artists and designers use different colors to evoke different feelings and show contrast or depth.
-Ask students to classify the color of each item they collected as primary, secondary, or tertiary.
+- Use the information in the Background Agricultural Connections to discuss the difference between primary, secondary, and tertiary colors and how artists and designers use particular colors to evoke different feelings and show contrast or depth.
+Ask the students to classify the color of each item they collected as primary, secondary, or tertiary.

-- Remind students of the discussion about soil colors that you had after reading Diary of a Worm.
-Share the background information about soil color with students.
+- Remind the students about the soil color discussion you had after reading Diary of a Worm.
+Share the information about soil color from the Background Agricultural Connections with the students.
 Discuss the importance of organic matter in soil and how it colors the soil.
 Where does organic matter come from?
 Organic matter is not alive, but it comes from living things.

 - Discuss the differences between living and nonliving things.

-- Discuss the background information about the value of soil and what we can learn by observing soil color.
+- Use the information in the Background Agricultural Connections to discuss the value of soil and what we can learn by observing soil color.

 - Share the Utah Soils Map.
-Discuss places where students have seen different colors of soils.
+Discuss various locations where students have seen different colors of soils.

 - Note: If you are not in Utah, you may want to share images of Utah landscapes with students to familiarize them with the varied geography of the state, find an alternative map of soils in your state, or use the Soil Orders Map of the United States.

-- Tell students that they are now going to make a journal cover by painting with soil.
+- Tell the students that they are now going to make a journal cover by painting with different colors of soil.

 - Prepare a mixture of watered-down glue (about two parts water to one part glue).
 The mixture can be sealed in a jar to use again.
 Place some of the diluted glue in containers for adding soil to make the soil paints, and some in separate containers to keep plain for applying the toilet paper strips.
 Note: You may wish to do this step prior to class to save time.